etordev/domusvibes/README.md

 DomusVibes is a modern home-sharing and household management platform.
 It allows users to create homes, invite members, and manage shared living spaces in a simple and secure way.

-This repository currently contains the **backend** of the application.
-The frontend will be added later.

 ---

 ## 📦 Project Structure